 To be able to locate a sound in space, our brain analyzes three fundamental psychoacoustic phenomena: the differences in time and intensity between the sound waves that arrive on each of our ears, as well as the spectral cues.

 There are two main methods for creating binaural sound:

-The native binaural is based on a simple principle: the goal is to reproduce as accurately as possible the psychoacoustic phenomena mentioned above.
+The goal is to reproduce as accurately as possible the psychoacoustic phenomena of a three dimensional soundscape.